n0tnull/Adebar-wiki/Usage.md

   `STORAGE_BASE`)

 You can pass it an optional second parameter, which will then be appended to the output directory name.
-This might especially useful if you want to keep scripts from a specific run, and not have them overwriting your „default set“.
+This might be especially useful if you want to keep scripts from a specific run, and not have them overwriting your „default set“.

 (Note that for *always* keeping „historical sets“, there's an easier way: see the